Lochy2000/eventify-django/README.md

 | image | ImageField | Event cover image |
 | creator | ForeignKey | Link to User model |

+## Models

+### Event Model

+The Event model stores information about events:
+- Title
+- Description
+- Date
+- Location
+- Category
+- Cover image
+- Price

+### EventAttendee Model

+The EventAttendee model tracks who is attending which events:
+- Owner (User)
+- Event
+- Registration timestamp

+This creates a many-to-many relationship between users and events, allowing users to register for multiple events and events to have multiple attendees.

 ## API Endpoints

 The API provides the following endpoints: